lmolkova/correlation/http_protocol_proposal_v1.md

 ##### Request-Id Overflow
 To handle overflow, implementation
 * MUST generate such LocalId that keeps possibility of collision with any of the previous or future Request-Id within the same operation neglectable.
+* MUST prepend LocalId with "#" symbol to indicate that overflow happened.
 * MUST trim end of existing Request-Id to make a room for generated LocalId.
-Implementation MUST trim whole nodes (separated with ".") with preceeding ".", i.e. it's invalid to trim only part of node.
+Implementation MUST trim whole nodes (separated with ".") with preceeding "." ore previous overflow LocalId with preceeding "#", i.e. it's invalid to trim only part of node.
-* MUST prepend LocalId with "#" symbol to indicate that overflow happened.
+- LocalId MUST contain only [Base64 characters](https://en.wikipedia.org/wiki/Base64) and "-".

 As a result Request-Id will look like:

   `Beginning-Of-Parent-Request-Id#LocalId`

-Thus, to the extent possible, resulting Request-Id will keep valid part of hierarchical Id.
+Thus, to the extent possible, Request-Id will keep valid part of hierarchical Id.

 LocalId should be large enough to ensure new Request-Id does not collide with one of previous/future Request-Ids within the same operation.
-Using lower bytes of current timestamp with ticks precesion is a good candidate for LocalId.
+Using random 4 bytes integer is a good candidate for LocalId.

-Note that it may be useful to
+Note that applications could asynchronously start multiple outgoing requests almost at the same time, which makes timestamp even with ticks precesion bad candidate for LocalId.

 #### Root Request Id Generation
 If `Request-Id` is not provided, it indicates that it's first instrumented service to process the operation or upstream service decided not to sample this request.